Tracker Stores

 key_prefix: <alphanumeric value to prepend to tracker store keys>

-db: <number of your database within redis, e.g. 0>
+db: <number of your database within redis, e.g. 0.
+Not used in cluster mode>

 password: <password used for authentication>